MercuryPay/HostedCheckout.ObjC/README.md

 ###Process: Process the Transaction

-Create MercuryHelper object and call the verifyPaymentFromDictionary method with the NSMutalbeDictionary and merchant's password.
+Create HCMercuryHelper object and call the verifyPaymentFromDictionary method with the NSMutalbeDictionary and merchant's password.

 ```
-    MercuryHelper *mgh = [MercuryHelper new];
+    HCMercuryHelper *mgh = [HCMercuryHelper new];
     mgh.delegate = self;
     [mgh verifyPaymentFromDictionary:dictionaryReq andPassword:@"xyz"];
 ```